Silesian Autonomy Movement: Autonomy

 According to party's programme, autonomy should not be the exclusive prerogative of Upper Silesia, but a right of all regions, distributed according to the principles of a regional state, citing the territorial system of Spain and its tradition of localism known as Fuero as a model to follow.
 The party considers decentralisation and workplace democracy necessary steps towards ensuring economic prosperity of Silesia, arguing that the economy must be controlled by the local workers and community.
 Socially, RAŚ declares that Silesian autonomy is required for the preservation of Silesian language and culture.
+On economic matters, the party believes that the main problem in Silesia is demographics.
+According to RAŚ, the hallmark 500+ social program of Law and Justice does not fully solve the problem and instead Silesia needs massive social investment based on "revitalisation of industrial towns, the repair of public spaces and public transport" as well as "modern education".